 The number of Nestlé S.A. shares is determined by taking the closing price of the share on the SIX Swiss Exchange on the ex-dividend date of the respective financial year.

-Mr. Jean-Pierre Roth and Mrs. Ruth K. Oniang'o did not stand in for re-election at the Annual General Meeting on April 11, 2019 and left the Board of Directors.
+Beat W. Hess did not stand for re-election at the Annual General Meeting on April 23, 2020 and left the Board of Directors.